 What are the civic prompts?

-To make sure the competition is fair and nobody gets a head start, the prompts will be not be announced until the morning of the event.
+To make sure the competition is fair and nobody gets a head start, the prompts will be not be announced until a few days before the event.
 They will ask you to come up with solutions or ways to raise awareness for both local and global issues.

 May I work on my project outside the Techathon?

 No. All projects must be started during the timeframe of the event.
 The fun and excitement of a an event like this comes from the constraints.